 Branding is about creating an identity for your company that communicates who you are and why people need your product, not the product you happen to sell.

 So how do you build this identity?
 And what does it take to make sure it stays consistent over time?
+How can you use digital marketing to grow you brand?
 What is a brand image vs. a brand identity?
 What if you follow 'the branding recipe' but find yourself tied up between all the moving parts?

 Let's dive into some common problems you may face while building your business' brand identity!